 A company is in essence a collection of activities that are performed to design, produce, market, deliver and support its product (or service).
-It’s goal is to produce the products in such a way that they have a greater value (to customers) than the orginal cost of creating these products.
+Its goal is to produce the products in such a way that they have a greater value (to customers) than the original cost of creating these products.
 The added value can be considered the profits and is often indicated as ‘margin’.
 A systematic way of examining all of these internal activities and how they interact is necessary when analyzing the sources of competitive advantage.
 A company gains competitive advantage by performing strategically important activities more cheaply or better than its competitors.
 Michael Porter’s value chain helps disaggregating a company into its strategically relevant activities, thereby creating a clear overview of the internal organization.
 Based on this overview managers are better able to assess where true value is created and where improvements can be made.

 Figure 1: Porter’s Value Chain

 One company’s value chain is embedded in a larger stream of activities that can be considered the supply chain or as Porter mentions it: the Value System.
 Suppliers have a value chain (upstream value) that create and deliver the purchased inputs.
 In addition, many products pass through the value chain of channels (channel value) on their way to the buyer.
 A company’s product eventually becomes part of its buyer’s value chain.
 This article will not go into the entire supply chain (from suppliers all the way to the end-consumer), but rather focuses on one organization’s value chain.
 The value chain activities can be divided into two broader types: primary activities and support activities.